fdeblasio/pokeemerald-expansion/README.md

 - Scyther (not in main game):
     - Catch rate: 45->90
+    - Learns Pounce, Bug Bite, Aerial Ace, Dual Wingbeat, and Lunge by level up

+- Scizor (not in main game):
+    - Learns Aerial Ace, Dual Wingbeat, Pounce, Bug Bite, Steel Wing, and Lunge by level up

+- Kleavor (not in main game):
-    - Learns Dual Wingbeat by level up
+    - Learns Aerial Ace, Dual Wingbeat, Pounce, Bug Bite, Rock Tomb, and Lunge by level up

 - Smoochum (not in main game):
     - Def: 15->20